AP-HLine-3D/HLine3D/README.md

-Additionally, Software has been designed to Process   IF_Avg *.txt files by
+Additionally, Software has been designed to Process  Daniel Kaminski IF_Avg *.txt files by

 Correcting the Spectra for Background Drift ,